Latest News and Info

 Pyramid View On… John Atkinson Grimshaw Celebration – 13 January

-Pyramid is celebrating its artistic response with Leeds Art Gallery on 13 January 2026.
+Pyramid is celebrating its artistic response with Leeds Art Gallery on 13 January 2026 as part of the International Day of Disabled People celebrations.
 Come along to enjoy the artwork in Pyramid View On… John Atkinson Grimshaw, created by artists with learning disabilities and autism, enjoy some free refreshments and partake in accessible art activities facilitated by Pyramid artists.

 The Visioning Group will be leading three family-friendly, creative activities for this event, inviting participants to create their own Grimshaw-inspired artwork.
 The activities were inspired by Pyramid View On… John Atkinson Grimshaw which is exhibiting at the Leeds Art Gallery until April.